Hi, nice to see you!

 Dates and Times

-There are, however, a few exceptions, where only the date is relevant.
-In these cases, the date information is represented without a timezone and should not be converted.
-Date properties end on ...Date, for example StartDate or ShownDate.
+However, there are a few exceptions where only the date is relevant.
+In such cases, date information is provided without a timezone and should not be converted.
+Date properties end with ...Date, for example, StartDate or ShownDate.

 Actions